drts01/notes/stackedit/az.md

 Leaders raise the performance bar with every hire and promotion.
 They recognize exceptional talent, and willingly move them throughout the organization.
 Leaders develop leaders and take seriously their role in coaching others.
 We work on behalf of our people to invent mechanisms for development like Career Choice.

-Identify candidates to train in Python
+Identify candidates to train in Python.

+Provided opportunity for customer support staff to expand their role and skill set by teaching them how to do update p

 ## Insist on the Highest Standards